ahilbers/renewable_test_PSMs/documentation/README.md

 ## Usage & customisation

-This repository seeks to provide simple test cases and sample code for renewable energy and time series analysis.
-For this reason, the models are simple, but have all the features of full-scale models.
-The code has been written to make the models as accessible and quick-to-use as possible.
-Running a model is as simple as modifying `main.py` with different values for the following entries in the `run_dict`:
+This repository provides simple test models and sample code for renewable energy and time series analysis.
+For this reason, the models are simple but have most of the features of full-scale models.
+The code has been written to make the models as accessible and quick-to-use as possible: simply modify `main.py` with different values for the following entries in the `run_dict`:

-- `model_name`: which model to run `1_region` or `6_region`.
+- `model_name`: which model to run -- `1_region` or `6_region`.
-- `ts_data`: the demand and wind time series data to use in the model.
+- `ts_data`: the demand and wind time series data to use
 - `run_mode`:
-  - `plan`: generation and transmission capacities are determined by minimising system (sum of installation and generation) costs.
+  - `plan`: generation and transmission capacities are determined by minimising sum of installation and generation costs
-  - `operate`: generation and transmission capacities are fixed and the system is operated to match supply and demand at minimum cost.
+  - `operate`: generation and transmission capacities are fixed and the system is operated to match supply and demand at minimum cost
 - `baseload_integer`
-  - `False`: baseload may be built to any nonnegative capacity (i.e. a continuous variable).
+  - `False`: baseload may be built to any nonnegative capacity (as a continuous variable)
   - `True`: baseload may be built only in blocks of 3GW, which makes a model in `plan` mode a mixed-integer linear program and slower to solve.
 This switch matters only in `plan` mode, since in `operate` mode the capacities are user-defined.
 - `baseload_ramping`:
   - `False`: baseload generation can change at any rate
-  - `True`: baseload generation can only ramp up or down at 20% of its installed capacity per hour
+  - `True`: baseload generation can ramp up or down at most 20% of its installed capacity per hour

 The models may be customised further by editing the model-defining files:
-- Costs associted with each generation & transmission technologies: change in `models/{MODEL_NAME}/techs.yaml`.
+- Costs associted with each generation & transmission technologies: `models/{MODEL_NAME}/techs.yaml`.
-- Fixed generation and transmission capacities used in `operate` mode: change in `models/{MODEL_NAME}/model.yaml`.
+- Fixed generation and transmission capacities used in `operate` mode: `models/{MODEL_NAME}/model.yaml`.